ProxyGrow LogoProxyGrow

 3. Using a browser extension like uBlock Origin with WebRTC blocking

 A proper mobile proxy will show the carrier IP in both the HTTP and WebRTC checks when WebRTC spoofing is active in the anti-detect browser.
+If the anti-detect browser claims to spoof WebRTC but you still see your real IP — the browser's WebRTC patch is broken (it happens after major Chromium upstream merges).

 Test 3 — DNS Leak Test